mattdesl/subscapes/README.md

 ## Archival Limited-Edition Signed Prints

-I'll be partnering with [ArtxCode](https://www.artxcode.io/) to produce bespoke, archival quality limited-edition signed & framed prints from the minted set of 650.
-You can see these as 1/1 physical works tied to the digitally owned token, for collectors who plan to archive and exhibit the minted works long-term.
+I am still considering how best to approach bespoke, archival, and signed prints of Subscapes.
+This may be suitable for collectors who plan to archive and display/exhibit the minted works long-term, and wish to own an artist-certified physical artefact.
 Keep an eye on my Twitter or the [#subscapes discord channel](https://discord.com/channels/411959613370400778/833713318107545670) for details.

 ## Source Code & License